gailo22/gailo22.github.com/_posts/2017-12-17-kubernetes-bare-metal-cluster-centos7.markdown

 ```

 ### Join cluster from nodes
-After the cluster is initialize and funnell is installed and running as above.
+After the cluster is initialized and funnel is installed and running as above.
 We can join the cluster from other nodes as below:
 ```
 [root@kube-node-1 ~]# kubeadm join --token 44b91f.fa0036e25258c0d4 192.168.100.10:6443 --discovery-token-ca-cert-hash sha256:0ecb4332f59ae042c959fcb477576c974cd637038188819cabe0cf875ad90afa